yanxuanshaozhu/CS61A/README.md

 `lab`: this folder contains all labs with my solutions.

-`note`: this folder contains a markdown file with some notes that I find useful for lecture materials, homework, labs.
+`note`: this folder contains a markdown file with some notes that I find useful for lecture materials, homework and labs.
 Maybe in the future I will upload my detailed hand-written notes in a pdf file or I will reproduce the detailed notes in a markdown file.